 'That happened a lot faster than I expected it to,' Harry thought as he looked at the Zat'ni'katel in his hand.
 Going through his connection with his hand device, Harry told the ship to climb into orbit again before he made his way to the control room.

 "Um, hi.
 My name's Harry, I'm the kid you were shooting at.
 Anyway, I thought you should know that Isis is dead, and Osiris is trapped on a planet with a buried Stargate.
-I'm going to go get her, and I'll try to remove her parasite.
+Thanks for the zat'ni'katel, I'm going use it to go get her, and I'll try to remove her parasite if I can.
 Either way, I'll return her here in exactly two weeks.
 If I can't get rid of Osiris, I'll deliver her unconscious.
 I trust you'll meet her with non-lethal weapons."

 He ended his transmission and entered his ship into hyperspace.